derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Recipe Creator and Manager** - Create a recipe class with ingredients and a put them in a recipe manager program that organizes them into categories like deserts, main courses or by ingredients like chicken, beef, soups, pies etc.
+**6) Recipe Creator and Manager** - Create a recipe class with ingredients and a put them in a recipe manager program that organizes them into categories like deserts, main courses or by ingredients like chicken, beef, soups, pies etc.
   - [ ] Go
   - [ ] Java
   - [ ] Rust